dtill/esphome-components/components/mcp45hvx1/README.md

 This output component provides support for the [MCP45HVX1](https://ww1.microchip.com/downloads/en/DeviceDoc/20005304A.pdf) chip.

+Supported Features: Wiper Read/Write.

+TODO: Incriment/Decremnt Wiper command, TCON Read/Write to connect/disconnect Terminal- A,B,W from resistor network, General Call Commands

 ATTENTION: There is an issue with i2c Interface on these chips.
 Read [MCP45HVX1 Rev. A1 Silicon/Data Sheet Errata](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ProductDocuments/Errata/80000649B.pdf).
+In short: General Call commands do not properly work and can lead to failure states.
 Workaround: "Each MCP45HVX1 device would need to be on a unique I2C bus with no other I2C devices."

 You need an `i2c:` component configured.